Russia launches the biggest aerial attack since the start of the war, Ukraine says

 Ukraine's air force said one of its F-16 warplanes supplied by its Western partners crashed after sustaining damage while shooting down air targets.
 The pilot died.

+In other developments, Russia’s foreign intelligence chief, Sergei Naryshkin, said he had spoken on the phone with his U.S. counterpart, CIA Director John Ratcliffe.

+“I had a phone call with my American counterpart and we reserved for each other the possibility to call at any time and discuss issues of interest to us,” Naryshkin said in remarks to state TV reporter Pavel Zarubin, who posted them on his Telegram channel on Sunday.

-The fresh attacks follow Russian President Vladimir Putin's comments Friday that Moscow is ready for a fresh round of direct peace talks in Istanbul.
+Sunday's attacks follow Russian President Vladimir Putin's comments two days ago that Moscow is ready for a fresh round of direct peace talks in Istanbul.

 However, the war shows no signs of abating as U.S.-led international peace efforts have so far produced no breakthrough.
 Two recent rounds of talks between Russian and Ukrainian delegations in Istanbul were brief and yielded no progress on reaching a settlement.